DevelopRB/amazon-scraping/Desktop/Gyan letter app/VERCEL_DEPLOYMENT.md

 ---

-## Step 1: Set Up Cloud PostgreSQL Database
+## Step 1: Set Up Cloud PostgreSQL Database ⚠️ IMPORTANT

-Since Vercel doesn't provide PostgreSQL, you need a cloud database.
-Choose one:
+**You cannot use your local PostgreSQL database with Vercel!** Vercel serverless functions run in the cloud and cannot access `localhost`.
+You **must** set up a cloud PostgreSQL database.

+📖 **See `CLOUD_DATABASE_SETUP.md` for detailed instructions on setting up a cloud database.**

+Choose one of these cloud database providers:

 ### Option A: Neon (Recommended - Free Tier Available)
 1. Go to [neon.tech](https://neon.tech)